 '''

-CREATE TABLE Student_books OF Book_typ
+CREATE TABLE office_tab OF office_typ

-COLUMN author IS OF (ONLY Student_typ);
+COLUMN occupant IS OF (ONLY employee_typ);

 '''

-Although the type Book_typ allows authors to be of type Person_typ, the column declaration imposes a constraint to store only instances of Student_typ.
+Although the type office_typ allows authors to be of type person_typ, the column declaration imposes a constraint to store only instances of employee_typ.

 You can only use the IS OF type operator to constrain row and column objects to a single subtype (not several), and you must use the ONLY keyword, as in the preceding example.